mtchowdhury/mtchowdhury.github.io/README.md

 **Software Engineer @ ASAI Management Services Ltd. (_Nov 2020 - Apr 2023_)**
 - Designed and developed micro-service-based financial solutions using .NET Core, Angular, MSSQL, and MongoDB, following the Saga pattern and clean architecture principles
-- Developed a real-time data pulling service architecture for consolidating financial data from multiple servers across different countries, using .Net Core service and message     broker (RabbitMQ).
+- Developed a real-time data pulling service architecture for consolidating financial data from multiple servers across different countries, using .Net Core, message broker (RabbitMQ) and ELK stack.
 This portal automated the whole manual report consolidation process organization-wide
 - Developed back-end services for report generation from across 13 countries financial and operational data with complex and dynamic query and stored procedures with SQL and .Net Core
 - Coordinated with cross-functional (QA, Implementation, BA, Operations etc.) teams to ensure seamless integration and deployment of new features
 - [www.asa-international.com](www.asa-international.com)